Canaccord Genuity (:) Receives Consensus Recommendation of “” from Analysts

-Canaccord Genuity (:) has been assigned a consensus rating of “N/A” from the zero research firms that are currently covering the firm, Marketbeat.com reports.
+Shares of Canaccord Genuity (:) have received an average rating of “N/A” from the zero brokerages that are covering the stock, MarketBeat Ratings reports.

 About Canaccord Genuity